-Effective January 1, 2019, the Partnership recognizes revenue in accordance with Topics 606 Revenue from Contracts with Customers and 853, Service Concession Arrangements.
-The Contract represents a service concession arrangement, which is an agreement entered into with a public sector entity that controls both (i) the ability to modify or approve the services and prices provided by the operating company and (ii) the beneficial entitlement to, or residual interest in, the infrastructure at the end of the term of the agreement.
+The Partnership recognizes revenue in accordance with Topics 606 Revenue from Contracts with Customers and 853, Service Concession Arrangements.
+The Contract represents a service concession arrangement, which is an agreement entered into with a public sector entity that controls both (I) the ability to modify or approve the services and prices provided by the operating company and (ii) the beneficial entitlement to, or residual interest in, the infrastructure at the end of the term of the agreement.